 Another potential catastrophe is a dog leaping from a moving vehicle or jumping out of an opening door when it isn’t safe to do so.
 A secured dog can be held in place until the owner decides it is safe for them to get out.

 In the event of a car crash, a restrained dog can also save lives.
 A traumatized and protective dog may block emergency services from reaching its owner.
-For example, in Brazil, a dog leaped into the stretcher and tried to prevent his injured owner from reaching an ambulance.
+For example, in Brazil, a dog leaped into a stretcher and tried to prevent his injured owner from reaching an ambulance.

 Equally upsetting are the cases where dogs run away from a collision site and may be lost.